collective/collective.readunread/README.rst

 --------

 - Choose with a behavior which content type will be concerned (marking with IReadUnreadMarker)
-- Provide a viewlet for objects providing IReadUnreadMarker
+- Propose a viewlet for objects providing IReadUnreadMarker
-- Provide an optional zcml to automatically mark as read traversed objects
+- Propose an optional zcml to automatically mark as read traversed objects

 Translations